 The Austrian Martin Haselböck is an extraordinarily versatile individual: he is a choirmaster, organist, orchestra founder and musicologist.
 The early music expert will conduct the works of Haydn at the front of the Hungarian National Philharmonic Orchestra.
-After the interval, as a recognised performer of Liszt, he will lead the orchestra in a rendition of one rarely played piece and also the Hungarian première of an obscure work.
-Haydn's concert aria and Liszt's dramatic scena will be interpreted by the outstanding young Hungarian talent Réka Kristóf, a soprano who rose to prominence through her performances in the Virtuózok television show.
+After the interval, as a recognised interpreter of Liszt, he will lead the orchestra in, along with two orchestrations Liszt made of songs by Schubert and a rendition of a rarely played symphonic poem, the Hungarian première of an obscure work.
+Haydn's concert aria, the two song transcriptions and Liszt's dramatic scena will be interpreted by the outstanding young Hungarian talent Réka Kristóf, a soprano who rose to prominence through her performances in the Virtuózok television show.

 Presented by: Hungarian National Philharmonic